Adoption and the LGBTQ+ Community

 Acceptance of LGBTQ+ people adopting is increasing rapidly, especially for gays and lesbians.
 In fact, many gay dads tell us that they believe their sexual orientation worked in their favor when adopting an infant domestically because some birth moms wanted to remain their child’s “only mother”.

 Our mission at Creating a Family is to educate and support these families because, as with all families, children do best with parents that are prepared and educated.

 - Single: an unmarried person adopts a child

 - Joint Adoption: a married or unmarried gay couple petitions to adopt a child

-- Second Parent Adoption: one parents adopts as a single and then the second parent petitions to adopt the child and share full parental responsibilities
+- Second Parent Adoption: one parent adopts as a single and then the second parent petitions to adopt the child and share full parental responsibilities

 If you are considering domestic infant adoption you have a choice between using an adoption agency or an adoption attorney.
-In our experience, adoption attorneys are less likely to discriminate against gays, but you will usually have to do more work on your own to find an expectant mother considering adoption.
+Some agencies specifically or subtly prohibit placement with members of the LGBTQ+ community, but more and more are open to working with LGBTQ+ families (especially lesbian and gay), and many actively solicit them.
+Almost all adoption attorneys are open to working with LGBTQ+ parents, but you will usually have to do more work on your own to find an expectant mother considering adoption.

-Creating a Family has resources on LGBT adoption.
+Creating a Family has several other resources on LGBTQ+ adoption.
 A few we think you will find particularly helpful are: